 Elevation: 6,297 ft

-Climbing and access information for this peak is found on page 58.
+Climbing and access information for this peak is on Page 58 of the book.
 Significant changes have occurred in this area since the book was published.
 I recommend the route below rather than the route in the book.

 Kellogg Peak is located due south of Kellogg, Idaho.
 A retired Forest Service fire lookout sits on the summit.
-During my only visit to the summit, the air was filled with smoke from forest fires.
-However, there is no doubt in my mind that on a clear day the views from Kellogg Peak’s summit would be awesome!
+During my only visit to the summit, the air was filled with forest fire smoke.
+However, there is no doubt in my mind that, on a clear day, the views from the summit are awesome!
+USGS Masonia

 Climbing, Class 1